-For companies that employ illegal immigrants, facing an ICE investigation is a high-risk proposition.
-But, even for those that do not employ illegal immigrants, ICE investigations can still lead to penalties if agents uncover evidence of other immigration-related violations (i.e., failure to maintain I-9 compliance).
-As a result, employers need to take all U.S. Immigration and Customs Enforcement inquiries seriously, and they need to rely on the representation of an experienced ICE investigation lawyer who can guide their inquiries toward favorable outcomes.
+For companies that employ illegal immigrants, facing a transnational crime is a high-risk proposition.
+But, even for those who do not employ illegal immigrants, ICE investigations can still lead to penalties if agents uncover evidence of other immigration-related violations, such as forced labor, child exploitation, human trafficking, or financial fraud.
+This includes failure to maintain I-9 compliance, among other common issues.
+As a result, employers need to take all U.S. Immigration and Customs Enforcement inquiries seriously, and they need to rely on the representation of an experienced ICE investigation lawyer who can help them achieve favorable outcomes.

 “ICE investigations present significant risks for employers of all sizes.
 If an employer is unable to affirmatively demonstrate compliance with all applicable federal immigration laws and regulations, this can lead to either civil or criminal prosecution depending on the circumstances involved.” – Dr. Nick Oberheiden, Founding Attorney of Oberheiden P.C.

-While ICE investigations are similar to other types of corporate federal investigations in certain respects, there are also unique aspects to dealing with U.S. Immigration and Customs Enforcement.
-Employers need to be prepared to deal with ICE when necessary, and they need to be prepared to defend against a bevy of allegations by all means available.
-With this in mind, here are 10 important facts employers need to know about facing an ICE investigation in 2024:
+While ICE investigations are similar to corporate federal investigations in certain respects, there are also unique aspects to dealing with U.S. Immigration and Customs Enforcement.
+Employers need to be prepared to deal with ICE and law enforcement partners when necessary, and they may need to be prepared to defend against a bevy of allegations depending on the circumstances.
+With this in mind, here are 10 important facts employers need to know about facing an ICE investigation in 2025:

 1. Employers Need to Prioritize Federal Immigration Compliance

 First and foremost, employers need to prioritize federal immigration compliance.
-Employers that have I-9 compliance programs should review their programs to ensure that they are up-to-date and functioning effectively, and those that do not have a dedicated I-9 compliance program need to put a program in place ASAP.
+Employers that have I-9 compliance programs should review their programs to ensure that they are up-to-date and functioning effectively.
+Those that do not have a dedicated I-9 compliance program need to put a program in place as soon as possible.

-Not only does having an effective I-9 compliance program mitigate the risk of inadvertently violating federal immigration laws, but it can also significantly impact the ICE investigation process.
-When ICE agents see that a company has a custom-tailored I-9 compliance program and that the company is taking good-faith efforts to maintain compliance, this can change the tone of the investigation entirely.
+Not only does having an effective I-9 compliance program mitigate against the risk of inadvertently violating federal immigration laws, but it can also significantly impact the ICE investigation process.
+When ICE agents see that a company has a custom-tailored I-9 compliance program and is undertaking good-faith efforts to maintain compliance, this can set the stage for a favorable outcome.
+Conversely, if an employer cannot produce documentation of I-9 compliance (or at least good faith efforts to maintain I-9 compliance), this can change the tone of the investigation entirely.

 2. Employers Cannot Look the Other Way on Immigration Status

-When it comes to federal immigration law compliance, ignorance is not a defense.
-In other words, employers cannot look the other way when it comes to workers’ immigration status.
-The Immigration Reform and Control Act requires employers to verify the identity and employment eligibility of all job candidates.
-When employers lack adequate verification processes and procedures, this serves as a major red flag for ICE agents, and it leads to additional scrutiny in virtually all cases.
+Ignorance is not a defense in federal immigration law compliance.
+This means employers cannot ignore workers’ immigration status.
+The Immigration Reform and Control Act requires employers to verify all job candidates' identity and employment eligibility.
+When employers lack adequate verification processes and procedures, this is a major red flag for transnational criminal organizations, leading to additional scrutiny in virtually all cases.

-To comply with the Immigration Reform and Control Act’s verification requirements, employers must use ICE’s Employment Eligibility Verification Form, also known as Form I-9, in accordance with the ICE's employment eligibility verification regulations.
-This is mandatory—alternative document examination procedures or substitution of alternate verification procedures is not permitted (although employers may take additional verification steps if they feel that this is necessary to avoid unlawful employment).
+To comply with the Immigration Reform and Control Act’s verification requirements, employers must use ICE’s Employment Eligibility Verification Form, also known as Form I-9.
+This is mandatory—substituting alternate verification procedures is not permitted (although employers may take additional verification steps if they feel this is necessary to avoid unlawful employment).

 3. Employers Cannot Simply Accept Questionable Immigration Documents